mbevand/silentarmy/README.md

 SILENTARMY has primarily been tested with AMD GPUs on 64-bit Linux with the **AMDGPU-PRO** driver (amdgpu.ko, for newer GPUs) and the **Radeon Software Crimson Edition** driver (fglrx.ko, for older GPUs).
 Its only build dependency is an OpenCL implementation.
+And its only runtime dependency is Python 3.3+ (which supports SILENTARMY's use of the "yield from" syntax.)

-Installation of the drivers and SDK can be error-prone, so below are step-by-step instructions for the AMD OpenCL implementation (**AMD APP SDK**), for Ubuntu 16.04 as well as Ubuntu 14.04 (beware: the `silentarmy` miner makes use of Python's `ensure_future()` which requires Python 3.4.4, however Ubuntu 14.04 ships 3.4.3, therefore only the `sa-solver` tool is usable on Ubuntu 14.04.)
+Installation of the drivers and SDK can be error-prone, so below are step-by-step instructions for the AMD OpenCL implementation (**AMD APP SDK**), for Ubuntu 16.04 as well as Ubuntu 14.04.

 ## Ubuntu 16.04